 Our league envisions and builds a future where all children have access to safety, permanency, and wellbeing.

-Are you an individual with lived experience with children's services?
-Or a future, current, or past child service professional?
+Are you a future, current, or past child service professional, or an individual with lived experience with children's services?

-Your voice is a critical addition to our work and a great way to stay involved and engaged in advocacy around children's services.
-We offer individual memberships for non-organizational affiliates.
+Your voice as an individual patron is a critical addition to our work and a great way to stay involved and engaged in advocacy around children's services.

 Are you a membership organization?